mbpopova/Report-Cards/README.md

-Demo single page app written in Angular 2 and Bootstrap.
+Demo single page application written in Angular 2 and Bootstrap.